basicallydan/danhough.com/nomad/index.markdown

 <h3 title="This part of the journey is not yet confirmed" class="unconfirmed">22 November 2015: Singapore</h3>

+The final destination in my journey before a three-week-long mad trip, and the last major metropolitan area in the trip.
+It would be a great place, I think, to meet up with some fellow nomads. <a href="mailto:dan@danhough.com?subject=Meet+me+in+Singapore">Drop me a line</a> if you'd like to meet up.

 <h3 title="These plans are not yet confirmed" class="unconfirmed">27 November 2015-19 December 2015</h3>

 The next few destinations will be far more manic and probably a little more flexible.
 While I'm interested in meeting up with people in this time, it's going to be harder because travel will be harder to predict.
 I'll be taking boats, planes, trains, buses and tuk-tuks during this leg of the journey, and I expect it'll be a lot less sitting around with a lot more walking than before.
 It's going to be very exciting indeed :smile: